giftos1/programming-guide/Programming-Patterns.md

 ```

 ### if, elif, else (or switch/case statement)
-Use this if you want to do something when the condition is true, and something different when it's false.
+Use this if you want to handle all cases in some way - in our example, there will be an output printed for every possible score.
 This is the pattern that we use for menus as well - handle each menu option we know about and the trailing else handles the invalid option (see below).
-In this example, we want to print one result for the score no matter what its value is.
+In this example, we always want to print one result for the score no matter what its value is.

 ```python
 if score >= 90: